vanxh/vanxh/README.md

 Hi 👋 My name is Vanxh
 ======================

-Fullstack Web/Mobile Developer
+Fullstack Developer
 ------------------------------

 Located in India and known as Vanxh, I am a coding enthusiast and a fullstack developer.
-I also am the creator and owner of Fishstick bot a multipurpose fortnite discord bot used in over 13k discord servers by over a million users.
+I also am the creator and owner of Fishstick bot a multipurpose fortnite discord bot which used to be used in over 18k discord servers by over a million users.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [vanxh.dev](http://vanxh.dev)
-* ✉️  You can contact me at [support@vanxh.dev](mailto:support@vanxh.dev)
+* ✉️  You can contact me at [hello@vanxh.dev](mailto:hellol@vanxh.dev)
-* 🚀  I'm currently working on [Fishstick Bot](http://fishstickbot.com)
 * 🧠  I'm learning new frameworks
 * 🤝  I'm open to collaborating on interesting projects